0xGunrunner/penelope-OSCP-safe/README.md

 Modified for OSCP+ compliance by removing auto-exploitation, AI usage, and restricted Metasploit features.
 Auto-enumeration is retained as permitted.
 Use manually and verify with Offensive Security rules.

 ## Install
-Install via pip from GitHub:
+Install via pipx from GitHub:

 ```bash
 pipx install git+https://github.com/0xGunrunner/penelope-oscp-safe.git